Biscuitius/RUSTED/README.md

 * Avatar

 ### Trackable Stats
-Now, looking up a player's Rust stats has always been available via API calls made by discord bots and such, but what really makes RATS special is that we can track all these stats, filter them within a timeframe, put them in a leaderboard, and update them regularly.
+Now, looking up a player's Rust stats has always been available via API calls made by discord bots and such, but what really makes RUSTED special is that we can track all these stats, filter them within a timeframe, put them in a leaderboard, and update them regularly.
 This opens up entire gameplay strategies that were previously impossible or based on guesswork.

 | Resource Stats      | Base/Roleplay Stats     | PvP Stats